spren9er/cactuz/README.md

   <img src="https://github.com/spren9er/cactuz/blob/main/docs/images/cactus_tree_advanced.png?raw=true" alt="cactus-tree-advanced" width="75%" height="75%">
 </div>

-For a negative overlap parameter, nodes are connected by edges.
-When hovering over leaf nodes, only the edges connected to that node are shown, while all other edges are hidden.
+For a negative overlap parameter, nodes are connected by links (see top-level `links` for styling).

+When hovering over leaf nodes, edges connected to that node are highlighted, while all other edges are hidden or muted (depending on `filterMode`).
 This allows for better readability in dense visualizations.

 ## Svelte Component